Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 Practicing preventive dentistry is a proactive way to maintain good dental health and prevent issues in the long run.
 Routine dental exams and cleanings are scheduled once or twice a year.

-In these checkups, your dentist will thoroughly check teeth, gums, tongue, and oral tissues to look for any cavities, gum disease, oral cancer, or other possible dental issues.
+In these checkups, your dentist will thoroughly examine your teeth, gums, tongue, and oral tissues to look for cavities, gum disease, oral cancer, or other possible dental issues.

 Dental sealants

 Dental sealants are a thin layer of filling placed inside the deep grooves and pits on the chewing surfaces of teeth.
-Sealants are placed in molars and premolars, which are most prone to cavities.
+They are often placed in molars and premolars, which are most prone to cavities.

-Sealants function as a barrier, preventing food particles, plaque, and bacteria from the deep grooves and lines of teeth, which can be difficult to clean with just brushing.
-They are especially beneficial in kids and adults at a high risk of developing caries.
+Sealants function as a barrier, preventing food particles, plaque, and bacteria from the deep grooves and lines of teeth, which can be challenging to clean with brushing alone.
+They are especially beneficial for kids and adults at a high risk of developing caries, in fact they prevent “80% of cavities in permanent back teeth where 9 in 10 cavities occur

 Fluoride treatments